WSBS (AM)

 WSBS (860 kHz) is a commercial AM radio station in Great Barrington, Massachusetts.
 It is owned by Townsquare Media and has a full service adult contemporary radio format, mixed with local news, talk and sports.
 World and national news is supplied by ABC News Radio.
 WSBS is an affiliate of the Boston Red Sox Radio Network.

+By day, WSBS transmits with 2,700 watts, but because 860 AM is a clear channel frequency reserved for Class A CJBC Toronto, WSBS must reduce power at night to four watts to avoid interference.
+It uses a directional antenna at all times.